Family travel checklist: what to pack

 For babies and younger children, it can be good to pack everything on the list above and add:

 - nappies or pull-ups

 - spare cothes if your child is toilet training

-- your child’s favourite cuddly toy, if he has one
+- your child’s favourite cuddly toy, if they have one

 Entertainment tips for family travel

 Long trips can be challenging for children.
 Family travel is more fun for children and easier for you if your children are entertained.
 Here are some ideas.

 Babies and toddlers